-You can also suggest a topic for consideration here.
-All submissions will be reviewed, however not all topics will be included in future solicitations.
-If your topic is included in a future solicitation then all qualified small businesses will have the opportunity to submit a proposal for that topic.
+You can also suggest a topic for consideration.
+All submissions will be reviewed; however, not all topics will be included in future solicitations.
+If your topic is included in a future solicitation, then all qualified small businesses will have the opportunity to submit a proposal for that topic.

-A: No, a proposal must respond to a research topic in an open solicitation.
+A: No. A proposal must respond to an existing research topic in an open solicitation.